apache/apisix/docs/en/latest/plugins/ai-proxy.md

 ## Description

-The `ai-proxy` plugin simplifies access to AI providers and models by defining a standard request format that allows configuring key fields in plugin configuration to embed into the request.
+The `ai-proxy` plugin simplifies access to LLM providers and models by defining a standard request format that allows key fields in plugin configuration to be embedded into the request.

-Proxying requests to OpenAI is supported for now, other AI models will be supported soon.
+Proxying requests to OpenAI is supported now.
+Other LLM services will be supported soon.

 ## Request Format